New Patient Registration

 All registrations to register at Bradford on Avon health Centre.

 Yes.
 We can only accept patients who live within this geographical area as this allows us to make house calls when necessary and to balance the number of patients between the different practices.

-To view a document which outlines the boundary for our practice, please see the link here: Contractual Boundary
+To view the document which outlines the boundary for our practice, please see the link here: Contractual Boundary

 If you wish to register with us, please visit the surgery and talk to our reception staff.
 It would be a great help if you could bring with you your up-to-date medical card.
 If you cannot find it, do not despair.
 We will also need you to bring some form of identification.
 This can either be a photo ID (passport/driving license) or a utility bill.
 Simply see our reception staff who will give you a simple form to fill in.
 Please ensure you know the following details:-